Waffle Poutine | The Ultimate Southwest Flavors

 Guess what you guys!?
 International Waffle Day is March 25th!
 Who even knew there was such a thing?
 I can tell you that I didn’t until a few years ago and I’ll tell you what….I need more waffles in my life.
 Doesn’t everyone?
 I was the waffle girl as a child.
 I mean I liked pancakes but waffles just appealed to me a bit more.
 I’m not sure if it was the crisp texture or all of the individual wells that I could fill up with whatever I was craving.
 Okay, so it was mostly butter and syrup but come on…..how awesome is that.

 As I’ve grown of course my taste buds have been enlightened a bit and I don’t always reach for mounds of butter and liters of syrup.
 I like to experiment with my waffles and switch them up.
-I must admit I didn’t even know what Poutine really was until about 7 years ago.
-I mean I’d heard of it and couldn’t really wrap my brain around fries, gravy, and cheese.
+Full disclosure, I didn’t even know what Poutine really was until about 7 years ago.
+I’d heard of it and couldn’t really wrap my brain around fries, gravy, and cheese.
 A friend of mine, who is married to a gentleman from Wales, had asked us to accompany them to dinner one night at a Gastropub.
 She ordered Poutine for the table and I was so stinking excited to finally get my hands on some.

 Needless to say…the rest was history.
-If I see it on the menu somewhere I am trying it.
+I started dreaming of waffle poutine from that moment!
+If I see poutine on the menu somewhere I am trying it.
 It has become one of those dishes that I judge the other food in the establishment based on how well they can nail the Poutine.
 I’m the same way with Patty Melts but that’s a story for another day.

 So what is International Waffle day and why should I care?